sandersn/mini-typescript/README.md

 I started this project as part of reading [Modern Compiler Implementation in ML](https://www.cs.princeton.edu/~appel/modern/ml/) because I wanted to learn more about compiler backends.
 When I started building the example compiler I found I disagreed with the implementation of nearly everything in the *frontend*.
 So I wrote my own, and found that I had just written [a small Typescript](https://github.com/sandersn/minits).

-I realised a small Typescript would be useful to others who want to learn how the Typescript compiler works.  so I rewrote it in Typescript and added some exercises to let you practise with it.
+I realised a small Typescript would be useful to others who want to learn how the Typescript compiler works.
+So I rewrote it in Typescript and added some exercises to let you practise with it.
+The resulting compiler covers a tiny slice of Typescript: just `var` declarations, assignments and numeric literals.
+The only two types are `string` and `number`.

 ## Limitations